What is a weather radar and its functioning?

 Receivers:

-When the transmitted waves hit raindrops or snowflakes and bounce back, the receiver captures the signals.
-The return time and strength of these signals provide key information about particle size, distance, and movement.
+When the waves hit raindrops or snowflakes and bounce back, the radar receiver picks up the signals.
+The echoes returned time and strength of these signals provide key information about particle size, distance, and movement.

 Data Processing Systems: